And God looked down on all He had made and said, “Now, I need a caretaker.”

 The Lord created fathers to be a living, breathing display of who He is: a protector, a provider and a leader.
 And while some earthly fathers fail, many strive to live out God’s plan for fatherhood, even though it’s a pretty tall order.

-Consider all God asks fathers to do:
+Consider what God asks fathers to do:

 - Provide for their families (1 Tim.
 5:8)